-If your scanner manufacturer does not support scanning in 64-bit mode, or you have issues scanning with TWAIN, you can scan into Photoshop using Apple’s ImageKit technology, which is built into Photoshop, does not need a plug-in to be installed, and provides access to a large number of scanners.
+If your scanner manufacturer does not support scanning in 64-bit mode, or you have issues scanning with TWAIN, you can scan into Photoshop using Apple’s ImageKit technology, which is built in to Photoshop, does not need a plug-in to be installed, and provides access to many scanners.

 The TWAIN plug-in is available with the other optional plug-ins for Photoshop CS6 and later:

 After you download the appropriate file, double-click the file to decompress it.
 If you are asked, extract all files.

 Note: For Windows, the downloadable TWAIN plug-in is 32 bit only.